bobbyrc/edgerouter/README.md

 You should now see `[edit]` in the terminal after every command you run.
 This lets you know you are still in edit mode.

-- The first command will set some QoS settings so that Google Fiber prioitizes our data correctly.
+- The first command will set some QoS settings so that Google Fiber prioritizes our data correctly.

 ```
 set interfaces ethernet eth0 vif 2 egress-qos "0:3 1:3 2:3 3:3 4:3 5:3 6:3 7:3"